Olga Lengyel

 Olga Lengyel (19 October 1908 – 15 April 2001) was a Hungarian Jewish prisoner at the Auschwitz-Birkenau concentration camp, who later wrote about her experiences in her book Five Chimneys.
 She was the only member of her immediate family to survive the Holocaust.

-In a 2021, holocaust scholar Lawrence Langer argued that Lengyel's book contained falsified stories, false memories, and embellishment.

 Life and career

 Lengyel was a trained surgical assistant in Cluj-Napoca (Romania - until 1940, Hungary 1940-1944), working in the hospital where her husband, Dr Miklós Lengyel, was director.
 In 1944, she was deported with her husband, parents and two children to the Auschwitz-Birkenau concentration camp; she was the only member of her family to survive.
-She wrote about her experiences in a memoir, Five Chimneys: The Story of Auschwitz, first published in France in 1946 as Souvenirs de l'au-delà.
-(A later American paperback edition was entitled I Survived Hitler's Ovens; more recent editions have used the title Five Chimneys: A Woman Survivor's True Story of Auschwitz.)
+She wrote about her experiences in a memoir, Five Chimneys: The Story of Auschwitz, first published in France in 1946 as Souvenirs de l'au-delà (Memories from the Afterlife).
+A later American paperback edition was titled I Survived Hitler's Ovens; more recent editions have used the title Five Chimneys: A Woman Survivor's True Story of Auschwitz.

-In the memoir, Lengyel provides an account of her encounter with Irma Grese, who mercilessly beat the most beautiful women in the camp, chose those who would be operated on by the SS doctor, and who would be sent to the gas chambers.
-She did so with great enthusiasm.
-She was quick to beat Lengyel, a Jew who had medical training and had been singled out to help the SS doctor.
-Ultimately, Lengyel was spared, but the chapter in which Grese is described ends on a chilling note.
-The survivor describes how she "saw Irma Greise [sic] coming from the Fuehrerstube, her whip in hand, to designate the next batch for the gas chamber".
-Her children were murdered in the gas chamber.